 What are you working on right now?

 At the moment I’m writing an article series series that covers the regional variant Pokémon of both Alola and Galar and warming up to tackle the main roster of Sword and Shield.
-On the side I’m also doing a short series creating Pokémon teams for the characters of Fire Emblem: Three Houses.
 Meanwhile, I’m writing a vaguely experimental choose-your-own-adventure-ish story called A Pokémon Trainer Is You! (currently updating every other Friday), which is based very loosely on the story of Pokémon: Red and Blue and lets my readers make decisions for the main character through polls in each episode.

 Who are you outside Pokémon?

 In the real world, I’m a classicist – someone who studies the history, cultures and languages of the ancient Mediterranean, particularly Greece and Rome.
 I’m in the middle of a PhD thesis on Roman window glass (I haven’t written anything on here that goes into this in detail, but you can learn about some of the background here) and I’ve taught a couple of undergraduate classes on Greek and Roman civilisation.
 This is all… a bit up in the air at the moment… because of the world ending and everything… but theoretically I’m still going to finish eventually.
 If you start browsing, you’ll probably notice that people ask me questions about classics and archaeology from time to time – these are just as welcome as questions about Pokémon!